Confidentiality Protection in the 2020 US Census of Population and Housing: LITERATURE CITED

 OMB (Off.
 Manag.
 Budg.).
 2014.
 Statistical policy directive no. 1: fundamental responsibilities of federal statistical agencies and recognized statistical units. \textit{Fed.
 Regist.} 79:71609--16. \url{https://www.federalregister.gov/documents/2014/12/02/2014-28326/statistical-policy-directive-no-1-fundamental-responsibilities-of-federal-statistical-agencies-and}

 Reamer A. 2020.
 Counting for dollars 2020: the role of the decennial Census in the geographic distribution of federal funds.
-George Washington University, GW Institute of Public Policy, research report. \url{https://gwipp.gwu.edu/counting-dollars-2020-role-decennial-census-geographic-distribution-federal-funds} cited on March 31, 2022
+Res.
+Rep., GW Inst.
+Public Policy, George Washington Univ., Washington, DC. \url{https://gwipp.gwu.edu/counting-dollars-2020-role-decennial-census-geographic-distribution-federal-funds} cited on March 31, 2022

 Rodriguez R. 2021. \textit{Disclosure avoidance and the American Community Survey.} Presentation to the 2021 ACS Data Users Conference, online, May 20. \url{https://acsdatacommunity.prb.org/m/2021-acs-conference-files/147/download} cited on April 11, 2022